kong072023/IMC-Prosperity-4/README.md

 # IMC-Prosperity-4

 Team UABT in IMC Prosperity 4 Trading Competition with Chenjun Kong (Team Captain), Shujaa Ali and Wenhao Yu.
+Chenjun is the sole decision-maker for all manual trading strategies.

 Phase 1 (Rounds 1-2): Tied for 1st place globally among ~6,500 active teams in manual trading.